oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

 - [ ] Exclude the BHT and QCT fMRI runs displaying extreme distortions of the image, reconstruction failures, electromagnetic spikes, ghost artifacts overlapping cortical gray matter, or extreme noise levels.
 Potential causes can be e.g. failure in the image reconstruction, mistake in the header leading to the image being in the wrong orientation, extreme noise...
+    - [ ] If you uncover a mistake in the header, check [the conversion to Nifti](post-session.md#convert-imaging-data-to-bids-with-heudiconv), and if necessary rectify and re-execute it.

 ### RSfMRI exclusion criteria